openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    * - ``satp_ppn_i``
      - in
      - CSR RegFile
-     - logic[riscv::PPNW-1:0]
+     - logic [HYP_EXT*2:0][riscv::PPNW-1:0]
-     - PPN of top level page table from SATP register
+     - PPN of top level page table from SATP register (bit 0), VSATP register (bit 1 when Hypervisor Extension is enabled) and HGATP (bit 2 when Hypervisor Extension is enabled).

    * - ``mxr_i``
      - in
      - CSR RegFile
-     - logic
+     - logic [HYP_EXT:0]
-     - Make Executable Readable bit in xSTATUS CSR register
+     - Bit 0 is the Make Executable Readable bit in xSTATUS CSR register.
+Bit 1 is the analogous one for virtual supervisor when Hypervisor extension is enabled.

    * - ``shared_tlb_miss_o``
      - out